“Perhaps the truth depends on a walk around the lake”…Wallace Stevens

-For more information on fishing other waters in the North Fork Valley (Island, Arthur, and Hunky Dory Lakes) see my blog articles from 2016.
+For more information on fishing other waters in the North Fork Valley (Island, Arthur, and Hunky Dory Lakes) see my blog articles:

 The rugged North Fork of the South Arkansas River Valley is loaded with a bevy of beautiful lakes and streams.
 I’ve explored its remote high mountain lakes—Arthur, Island, and Hunky Dory—and was rewarded with some gorgeous cutthroats, but ignored the large North Fork Reservoir at the upper end of the valley.
 I’m not a big fan of waters where you can drive up to the shoreline, walk a few feet, and settle in a lawn chair to fish.
 But in this case, boy, I didn’t know what I was missing!
 I discovered a proverbial movable feast replete with a smorgasbord of big fish and stunning carpets of wildflowers all in the shadow of breathtaking scenery.
 It’s particularly well-suited for family outings.
 But the reservoir is a body of water that takes a while to figure out.
 Here are some tips to connect with its finny denizens

 North Fork Reservoir: Morning Manna

 I am up early and meet my photographer Jody Bol in Poncha Springs at 7:30 a.m.
 Soon we are bouncing up the rough 4WD drive road to the reservoir in my trusty old red Xterra SUV.
 My Hobie pedal kayak is lashed securely to the roof rack.
 The plan is to circle the lake in the morning, fishing the shoreline, then in the afternoon unload the yak and circumnavigate the lake again farther offshore.